Skip to main content

 This user guide does not intend to cover much of the installation or configuration details of Ollama or Xinference; its focus is on configurations inside RAGFlow.
 For the most current information, you may need to check out the official site of Ollama or Xinference.

-Deploy a local model using Ollama
+Deploy local models using Ollama

 Ollama enables you to run open-source large language models that you deployed locally.
 It bundles model weights, configurations, and data into a single package, defined by a Modelfile, and optimizes setup and configurations, including GPU usage.